maryjlchen/academic-kickstart/content/authors/admin/_index.md

   url: https://structures.ethz.ch/en.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applying surface science and designing processes to biomedical and sustainable applications.
+bio: I research surface science and design processes for biomedical and sustainable applications.

 # Interests to show in About widget
 interests:
-- Surface Science
-- Process Design
+- Biomaterials
-- Biomedical Devices
+- Medical Devices
-- Sustainable Technology
+- Sustainability

 # Education to show in About widget
 education: